 Taking ospemifene also may increase the risk of stroke and blood clots.
-Tell your doctor if you tell your doctor if you smoke or have or have ever had a stroke, a blood clot in the legs and lungs, high blood pressure, high blood levels of cholesterol or fats, diabetes, heart disease, or lupus (a condition in which the body attacks its own tissues causing damage and swelling).
+Tell your doctor if you smoke or if you have ever had a stroke; if you or anyone in your family has or has ever had blood clots; or if you have or have ever had high blood pressure, high blood levels of cholesterol or fats, diabetes, heart disease, or lupus (a condition in which the body attacks its own tissues causing damage and swelling).
 Your doctor will probably tell you not to take ospemifene.
-Talk to your doctor every 3 to 6 months to decide if you should continue taking this medication.
+Talk to your doctor every 3 to 6 months to discuss if you should continue taking this medication.
+If you experience any of the following symptoms, stop taking ospemifene and call your doctor immediately: swelling or pain in your legs; warm or red skin; slow or difficult speech; dizziness or faintness; weakness or numbness of an arm or leg; sudden, severe headache; sudden changes in vision; pain in your chest, arms, back, neck or jaw; or shortness of breath.

 Talk to your doctor about the risks and benefits of taking this medication.